spotinst/help/src/docs/managed-instance/azure/tutorials/view-details.md

 The doughnut chart summarizes overall costs within the selected time range.

-Hover over the chart to see the:
+Hover over the chart to see the costs by:

 * Spot
 * OD (On-Demand)